gleneivey/grunt-environmental/README.md

 ### General

-`environmental` uses shell scripts to establish the desired configuration, but invoking them just via `exec` has no effect on the environment available in the node interpreter.
-This task evaluates the environment, executes environmental's script, re-checks the shell environment afterward, and then makes whatever environment changes the script has in node's `process.env`.
+The `environmental` package uses shell scripts to establish the desired configuration, but invoking them just via `exec` has no effect on the environment available in the node interpreter.
+This task evaluates the environment, executes environmental's script, re-checks the shell environment afterward, and then makes whatever environment changes the script has made to the environment it ran within to the environment in node's `process.env`.

-The `environmental` Grunt task doesn't take any configuration options, but if it is invoked with a target, it uses that target as the name of the `environmental` shell script to execute.
+When the `environmental` Grunt task is invoked with a target, it uses that target as the name of the `environmental` shell script to execute.
 For example, running the Grunt task `environmental:staging` loads environment variables by executing the script `./envs/staging.sh`.